MiloLug/dialogpanel/README.md

 		}
 	}
 dialogName will be saved in "dialogname" attribute of modal window.
-In the future, this window can be found by using (CSS Attribute Selectors)[https://www.w3schools.com/css/css_attribute_selectors.asp].
+In the future, this window can be found by using [CSS Attribute Selectors](https://www.w3schools.com/css/css_attribute_selectors.asp).
 #### components:
 	//Type: Object
 	{